Oliver Urso

-Oliver Urso (born 29 April 1999) is a Danish football player who plays as a midfielder for Italian club Reggiana.
+Oliver Urso (born 29 April 1999) is a Danish professional footballer who plays as a midfielder for club Lecco, on loan from Reggiana.

 Career

-Urso started playing football in BK Søllerød-Vedbæk and later joined FC Copenhagen still as a youth player.
-Urso then traveled to Italy with his Danish mom and Italian father when he was nine and settled in Rome, where he later joined AS Roma.
-He played for AS Roma for a few years and later one year at Gsd Nuova Tor Tre Teste, but chose to take the plunge and travel north to Cesena – without the family – after AC Cesena had shown interest in him.
-After a year alone in the small town on the Adriatic, he was joined by both his brother and parents who moved north to support him.
+Born in Copenhagen, Denmark, Urso began his football career with BK Søllerød-Vedbæk, but later joined F.C Copenhagen's youth setup.
+At the age of nine, he relocated to Rome, Italy, with his Danish mother and Italian father, where he would later join Serie A club AS Roma.
+After spending several years there and a season with GSD Nuova Tor Tre Teste, he decided to take the plunge and travel north on his own to Cesena – after AC Cesena had shown interest in him.
+After spending a year alone in the small city on the Adriatic, he was joined by his brother and parents, who moved north to support him.

-On 2 August 2018, Urso joined Salernitana, before he was loaned out to Pro Piacenza at the end of the same month that he joined Salernitana.
-Urso was at Piacenza until the end of 2018 and returned Salernitana, where his contract was terminated a day later.
+On 2 August 2018, Urso joined Salernitana, but was loaned to Pro Piacenza later that same month.
+He remained with Piacenza until the end of 2018, then returned to Salernitana, where his contract was terminated the following day.

-On 13 April 2019, he joined Forlì.
+On 13 April 2019, Urso joined Forlì.
+He made four appearances and scored one goal before leaving the club in July of that year.

-On 12 July 2019, he signed with Rimini.
-On 2 September 2019, before he played any official games for Rimini, he was sold to another Serie C club, Viterbese.
+On 12 July 2019, Urso signed for Serie C's Rimini, but was sold before making an official appearance for the club to fellow Serie C club Viterbese.

-On 23 July 2022, Urso moved to Novara on a two-years contract.
+On 23 July 2022, Urso moved to Novara on a two-year contract.

-On 11 July 2024, he signed a three-years deal for Reggiana.
+On 11 July 2024, he signed a three-year deal with Reggiana.